 The theoretical content of metaphysics is essential and you cannot go forth without mastering theory.
 Without theory, you cannot formulate intelligent methodologies in craft.
 And yet at the same time, you need physical training.
 Without training and the actual practice of what you’re reading out of the books, your knowledge has not been given a channel for manifestation.
 At which point you have to ask yourself: what is the point of studying craft then?

 The “Tinkering Bell” series on my YouTube channel is intended to be educational in purpose.
 It offers theory and history of craft (mostly from an Eastern-based Taoist tradition, so there’s that…), then gets practical with tips on applications of craft techniques or principles that you can try out.
 I keep a novice seeker in mind when I put together the videos.
+Each video in the series teaches one practicum.
+Then check out the accompanying text and reference downloads.
+Homework assignments are suggested at the end of each practicum for you to try out and, once you’ve finalized your personal impressions and approaches, to be memorialized in your personal grimoire.
+Click on the above banner for the “Tinkering Bell” series landing page.

 “copy from the masters first”